dzbeck/attack_to_cve/updated-methodology.md

 ### Vulnerability Objectives

+*XXX does this title encompass exploit method mappings?
+Maybe make two tables - one for objectives (already below) and one for common exploit methods.
+Or should searches be included in Section 2? or should Section 2 be re-written as Mappings for Common Affected Objects with searching being how you get there... same format as this section.
+Could make a stand alone section for how to search.
+"Search Tips" and then the other two sections. or they could be sub-sections of search.
+XXX*

 A vulnerability description, which describes or implies the potential *objectives* of an attacker, can provide input for identifying ATT&CK techniques and sub-techniques appropriate to a VEID.
 Someone who knows ATT&CK well may only need to confirm the appropriateness of their mapping choice.
 Others can identify appropriate techniques via search on the associated keywords: